New Strategies for PPP Loan Forgiveness

 The Paycheck Protection Program, the hallmark legislation contained within the CARES Act, made more than $600 billion available to small businesses nationwide.
 In Kansas, more than 50,000 businesses received PPP loans averaging $20,000.
 As the conversation about PPP has shifted from getting funds to getting funds forgiven, there are many questions about the loan forgiveness application, documentation, and ongoing funding needs.

-On June 6, 2020, Adams Brown professionals James Bailey, CPA and Austin Coyan, CPA, CFE gave webinar participants answers to frequently asked questions about PPP loan forgiveness and updated guidance.
+On June 3, 2020, Adams Brown hosted a webinar participants answers to frequently asked questions about PPP loan forgiveness and updated guidance.
 Our recap below goes in order of the topics that were covered in the webinar.

 Safe Harbor Methods for PPP Loans